-Balletlab to Present AND ALL THINGS RETURN TO NATURE TOMORROW, March 15-23
+Balletlab Presents AND ALL THINGS RETURN TO NATURE TOMORROW, Now thru March 23

-Phillip Adams and guest choreographer Brooke Stamp's distinctive double bill And All Things Return To Nature Tomorrow has its world premiere in March 2013 at the Lawler at MTC's Southbank Theatre.
+Phillip Adams and guest choreographer Brooke Stamp's distinctive double bill And All Things Return To Nature Tomorrow has its world premiere this month, March 2013 at the Lawler at MTC's Southbank Theatre.

 From utopian impulses to alien abduction, thisimmersive performance draws together dance, sound, set design and costume to envelope audiences into a mind-expanding, otherworldly, cathartic experience.
 Building on Adams' passion for collaboration across art forms, the performance features a surround sound system and score designed by internationally regarded composer Dr Garth Paine, clothing by Melbourne designer Susan Dimasi from Materialbyproduct, and stage design from architect Matthew Bird.
 Each choreographer will perform in their own piece alongside sublime dancers Deanne Butterworth, Rennie McDougall and Matthew Day.
 The performance is a participant in the L'Oreal Melbourne Fashion Festival Cultural Program.